Sub-Riemannian interpolation inequalities: Examples

-holds for all points $q_0, q \in \mathbb{G}_2$ with $q \notin \cut(q_0)$, if and only if $N \geq 5$. \end{prop} \begin{rmk} The existence of such a bound is not completely surprising, since the Grushin plane is a quotient of the Heisenberg group.
-Nevertheless, it is not clear how to deduce a bound for distortion coefficients of $\G_2$ starting from the knowledge of the corresponding inequality for $\mathbb{H}_3$.
+holds for all points $q_0, q \in \mathbb{G}_2$ with $q \notin \cut(q_0)$, if and only if $N \geq 5$. \end{prop} \begin{rmk} Even though the Grushin plane is a quotient of the Heisenberg group, it is not clear how to deduce a bound for distortion coefficients of $\G_2$ starting from the knowledge of the corresponding inequality for $\mathbb{H}_3$.
 Actually, the most surprising aspect of Proposition~\ref{p:distorsioneg2} is its sharpness.
-As it is clear from the proof, the necessity of the condition $N\geq 5$ is due to pairs of points $q_0,q$, possibly with the same $y$-coordinate, and located on opposite sides of the singular set $\{x=0\}$. \end{rmk} \begin{proof} Let $q = \exp_{q_0}(u_0,v_0)$, with $|v_0|<\pi$, and $q_0 = (x_0,y_0) \in \R^2$.
+As it is clear from the proof, the necessity of the condition $N\geq 5$ is due to pairs of points $q_0,q$ located on opposite sides of the singular set $\{x=0\}$. \end{rmk} \begin{proof} Let $q = \exp_{q_0}(u_0,v_0)$, with $|v_0|<\pi$, and $q_0 = (x_0,y_0) \in \R^2$.
 If $x_0 =0$,

 which follows from the inequality of \cite[Lemma 18]{R-MCPcorank1}, and $|v_0|< \pi$.
 We now proceed by assuming $x_0 \neq 0$ (by symmetry we actually assume $x_0 > 0$).

 \textbf{Case $v_0 =0$.} This case, corresponding to straight horizontal lines possibly crossing the singular region, is the one which yields the ``only if'' part of the theorem, and we will settle it first.
 In this case the trigonometric terms disappear, and